Appealing Content Decisions on Facebook or Instagram

 Content decisions must be eligible for appeal

 The board is committed to keeping users safe and abides by country-specific laws.
 Because of this, not all content decisions are eligible for appeal.
-When a decision is eligible, the update from Facebook or Instagram will include a reference ID that can be used to submit an appeal.
+When a decision is eligible, the update from Facebook or Instagram will include a reference number that can be used to submit an appeal.

 Appeals must be submitted within 15 days

 A person has a period of 15 days from the time Facebook or Instagram sends an update about its final content policy decision to submit an appeal to the board.
-When the board selects a case to review, it will typically make its decision within 90 days of Facebook’s decision.
+When the board selects a case to review, it will typically make its decision within 90 days.
 This 90-day period includes the time required to translate information submitted by the person appealing, for Facebook to compile and submit supporting information, for the board members to deliberate their decision and for Facebook to implement any decision.